-Most of our grandmas were not fussy bakers.
-They didn’t have the time.
-Household and farm chores kept them busy through much of the year.
+Grandma was not a fussy baker.
+She didn’t have the time.
+Household and farm chores kept her busy through much of the year.
 When peaches came ripe, grandma took advantage the surplus by canning quart jars of the sweet summer fruit to be enjoyed through the winter.
-During peach season, Grandma's simple cobbler… Continue reading Grandma’s Fresh and Easy Peach Cobbler
+During peach season, Grandma's simple cobbler was also… Continue reading Fresh and Easy Peach Cobbler: A Vintage Recipe

 If it's July it's blueberry season.
 Blueberries are one of the easiest crops you can grow.
 I give them some acid loving fertilizer in the spring and put a layer of mulch beneath them, but otherwise you just plant the bushes in a sunny spot and let them grow.
 I've heard of people planting them… Continue reading Easy as a Fresh Blueberry Pie!